~Sunday 24th of June 2018~

 4. First things first, the basics.

 When looking on YouTube and other websites you will quickly learn that amazing things can be done with the ukulele, but like every skill in life you’ll need to learn the basics first.
-Don’t try to play some big fancy tab when you are just starting out, learn your chords instead.
+Don’t try to play some big fancy tab when you are just starting out, learn your basic chords instead.
 Start with the majors, minors and then go on with other chords.
 The UkuChords chords chart is perfect for this, since it gives you a very decent overview of all the major chords.
 You will notice that once you know your chords you will be playing tons of songs without even thinking twice on how to play them.
-(Also check out the UkuChords Chord Library).
+Also check out the UkuChords Chord Library to watch how to play every ukulele chord possible.

 5. Decent strumming makes all the difference.